mythaxis/mythaxis.github.io/content/issue-28/HowToGetAIToLikeYou.md

 “How dare you call me?”
 The line went dead.

 I stared at the phone.
 I’d called—I had to admit it—to make myself feel better somehow.
 As I’d dialed, though, I’d also realized I had an idea that might get her out of the mess I’d led her into.
-It was reckless idea, but that’s what the situation seemed to call for.
+It was a reckless idea, but that’s what the situation seemed to call for.

 I knew I wouldn’t stop thinking about it, or about new justifications to ask her about it.
 I’m very convincing to myself.
 So, I did what I had to do: I deleted all Lindy’s contact information from my records, put on my headphones and blasted Love, Death & Anarchy while I looked for a neighborhood to get lost in.